hpc-carpentry/hpc-carpentry.github.io/_posts/2018/07/2018-07-18-carpentrycon-la.md

 I met new people,
 I saw their initiatives and dreams.
-This experience definitely gave high priority to my decision to become a more active instructor and improve my participation because I realized that together we are stronger and we can reach even more people that are waiting to find us.
+This experience definitely gave high priority to my decision to become a more active instructor and improve my participation because I realised that together we are stronger and we can reach even more people that are waiting to find us.

 ## Nicolás Palopoli